 Professor, Department of Architecture and Civil Engineering, Architectural Theory and Methods

 Ulrike Rahe was promoted to professor in Industrial Design at Chalmers in 2003.
 Since then, her life-time professorship (since 1994 at HAWK University of Applied Sciences and Arts in Hildesheim...

-Quan Jin is a researcher in sustainable building at the Division of Building Technology, research group Sustainable Building and in the Area of Advance Building Futures.
-Quan works with building...
+Quan Jin is Senior Researcher in the research group Sustainable Building at the Division of Building Technology, and in the Area of advance Energy.
+She conducts research on indoor environmental...

 Full Professor/Research Group Leader, Architecture and Civil Engineering, Building Technology, Sustainable Building

 Holger is a Full Professor in sustainable building at the Division of Building Technology, research group Sustainable Building, and in the Area of advance Building Futures.
 Holger works within...